qwikifiers/qwik-nx/CONTRIBUTING.md

 ## ▶ 9.
 Publishing to a local registry

-To test if your changes will actually work once the changes are published, it can be useful to publish to a local registry.
+To test if your changes will actually work once the changes are published, it can be useful to publish locally to *Verdaccio*, a lightweight Node.js private proxy registry.

+**In Terminal 1, Install and launch Verdaccio**
 - Run `npm i -g verdaccio` in Terminal 1 (keep it running)
+- Run `verdaccio`

+**In Terminal 2, Add a user and execute Nx commands to populate the local Verdaccio repository**
-- Run `verdaccio
+- Run `npm adduser --registry http://localhost:4873 --auth-type=legacy`

-- Run `npm adduser --registry http://localhost:4873` in Terminal 2 (real credentials are not required, you just need to be logged in.
-You can use your own login details.
+  *(real credentials are not required, you just need to be logged in.
+You can use your own login details.)*

 - Run `nx publish [package] --registry=http://localhost:4873`
 - Run `nx publish qwik-nx --registry=http://localhost:4873`